-Control Panel Configuration
+Customize Control Panel

-Clicking the Control Panel icon brings up a dialog box that allows you to configure the items that appear on the Control Panel, as well as its graphical settings:
+Clicking the Customize Control Panel icon brings up a dialog box that allows you to configure the items that appear on the Control Panel, as well as its graphical settings:

-The dialog box is organized into five main sections as described in the table, below:
+The dialog box is organized into six main sections as described in the table, below:

-Item Description Customize Control Panel Allows you to select which icons display in the Control Panel Control Panel Style ◆ Enabling Transparent makes the Control Panel semi-transparent, so that you can see through it to the display underneath. ◆ Enabling lcon causes the Control Panel to display as an icon until you mouse over it.
+Item Description Customize Control Panel Allows you to select which icons display in the Control Panel Control Panel Style • Enabling Transparent makes the Control Panel semi-transparent, so that you can see through it to the display underneath.
+(P) ◆ Enabling Icon causes the Control Panel to disappear and display as an icon (shown left) on the screen until you mouse over it.
 When you mouse over the icon, the full panel comes up.
+This function only works when the Control Panel is dragged out of its default position (top center or bottom center of the screen).

-Item Description Screen Options ◆ If Full Screen Mode is enabled, the remote display fills the entire screen. ◆ If Full Screen Mode is not enabled, the remote display appears as a window on the client desktop.
-If the remote screen is larger than what is able to fit in the window, scroll bars will appear. ◆ If Keep Screen Size is enabled, the remote screen is not resized.
-If the remote resolution is smaller than that of the client monitor, its display appears like a window centered on the screen.
-If the remote resolution is larger than that of the client monitor, its display is scaled to the client monitor size.
-If Keep Screen Size is not enabled, the remote screen is resized to fit the client monitor's resolution.
-User Info If Show User Numbers is enabled, the total number of users logged into the CN8600 displays in the center of the upper text row of the Control Panel (See the Control Panel diagram on page 64 for an example.)
-Snapshot These settings let the user configure the CN8600's screen capture parameters (see the Snapshot description under The WinClient Control Panel , page 64): ◆ Path lets you select a directory that the captured screens automatically get saved to.
+Item Description Screen Options ◆ If Full Screen Mode is enabled, the remote display fills the entire screen. ◆ If Full Screen Mode is not enabled, the remote display appears as a window on the local desktop.
+If the remote screen is larger than what is able to fit in the window, scrollbars will appear. ◆ If Keep Screen Size is enabled, the remote screen is not resized.
+If the remote resolution is smaller than that of the local monitor, its display appears like a window centered on the screen.
+If the remote resolution is larger than that of the local monitor, its display is scaled to the local size. ◆ If Keep Screen Size is not enabled, the remote screen is resized to fit the local monitor's resolution.
+Scrolling Method ◆ If Mouse Movement is selected when the remote view window is larger than can fit the local desktop, moving the mouse to the edges of the screen will automatically scroll the window up or down. ◆ If Scroll Bar is selected a scroll bar will appear when the remote view window is larger than can fit the local desktop, allowing you to adjust the viewing position with the scroll bar.
+User Info If Show User Numbers is enabled, the total number of users logged into the KN1000A displays in the text row of the Control Panel (See the Control Panel diagram on page 74 for an example.)
+Snapshot These settings let the user configure the KN1000A's screen capture parameters (see the Snapshot description under Control Panel Functions , page 76): ◆ Path lets you select a directory that the captured screens automatically get saved to.
 Click Browse ; navigate to the directory of your choice; then click OK .
-If you don't specify a directory here, the snapshot is saved to your desktop.
-Click a radio button to choose whether you want the captured screen to be saved as a BMP or a JPEG (JPG) file.
-If you choose JPEG, you can select the quality of the captured file with the slider bar.
+If you do not specify a directory here, the snapshot is saved to your desktop. ◆ Click a radio button to choose whether you want the captured screen to be saved as a BMP or a JPEG (JPG) file. ◆ If you choose JPEG, you can select the quality of the captured file with the slider bar.
 The higher the quality, the better looking the image, but the larger the file size.
+Keyboard Pass Through When this is enabled, the Alt-Tab key press is passed to the remote server and affects that server.
+If it is not enabled, Alt-Tab acts on your local client computer.